n17r4m/mpyx/README.md

 gotcha however is that the `.clean()` method must be called when done with a instance of `Data` or else you may experience out of memory errors.

+Internally, numpy.save and numpy.load are used.
+Corner cases such as bifurcating when performing broadcast pipe-lining are handled correctly.

 ```python